superadi04/hibiki/CONTRIBUTING.md

 ## License

-By contributing to Moshi, you agree that your contributions will be licensed under the LICENSE-* files in the root directory of this source tree.
+By contributing to Hibiki, you agree that your contributions will be licensed under the LICENSE-* files in the root directory of this source tree.
 In particular, the rust code is licensed under APACHE, and the python code under MIT.